 1. Private mortgage insurance

-You pay for PMI if, when you’re buying a house, your down payment is less than 5% (sometimes, less than 20%).
-If you fail to make your payments, the policy pays it off – but it pays the lender, not you or your family.
-If you now have 20% equity in your home, ask your lender to cancel this insurance, which can cost hundreds of dollars per month.
+When you’re buying a house, if your down payment is less than 5% (sometimes, less than 20%), you’ll often be required to purchase private mortgage insurance.
+If you fail to make your payments, the policy pays it off – but it pays the lender to protect it against risks, not you or your family.
+Even when you’re paying your mortgage on time, the PMI premium payments, which can cost hundreds of dollars per month, can be a drain on your wallet.
+Once you have 20% equity paid into your home, ask your lender to cancel this insurance.

 2. Mortgage life insurance